 Yad Giora junior High School

-In accordance with the decision of Ronit Cohen Matot, principal of the Yad Giora Junior High school in Herzliya and in cooperation with the Chairman of the Parents' Committee, the three 7th grade classes took part in entrepreneurship and economic thinking studies, accompanied by The Entrepreneurship for Kids Program under the guidance of an external advisor, Mr. Ze'ev Schneider.
+In accordance with the decision of Ronit Cohen Matot, principal of the Yad Giora Junior High school in Herzliya and in cooperation with the Chairman of the Parents' Committee, the three 7th grade classes took part in entrepreneurship and economic thinking studies, accompanied by the program under the guidance of an external advisor, Mr. Ze'ev Schneider.